rept0id/wizardry-math/primes/prime-factors-x/README.md

 - Miller–Rabin primality test
 - Solovay–Strassen primality test

-From them, `Miller–Rabin` has the simplest algorithm, in a software engineering approach.
+From them, the `Miller–Rabin` test has the simplest algorithm from a software engineering perspective.

-Also, there is the `Fermat primality test` which is a solid methiod of finding if a number is prime.
+There is also the `Fermat primality test`, which is a solid method for determining if a number is prime.